awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 An Amazon S3 bucket name is globally unique, and the namespace is shared by all AWS accounts\.
 This means that after a bucket is created, the name of that bucket cannot be used by another AWS account in any AWS Region until the bucket is deleted\.
 You should not depend on specific bucket naming conventions for availability or security verification purposes\.
 For bucket naming guidelines, see [Bucket Restrictions and Limitations](BucketRestrictions.md)\.

-Amazon S3 creates buckets in a region you specify\.
+Amazon S3 creates buckets in a Region you specify\.
 To optimize latency, minimize costs, or address regulatory requirements, choose any AWS Region that is geographically close to you\.
-For example, if you reside in Europe, you might find it advantageous to create buckets in the EU \(Ireland\) or EU \(Frankfurt\) regions\.
-For a list of Amazon S3 regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *AWS General Reference*\.
+For example, if you reside in Europe, you might find it advantageous to create buckets in the EU \(Ireland\) or EU \(Frankfurt\) Regions\.
+For a list of Amazon S3 Regions, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *AWS General Reference*\.

 **Note**
- Objects belonging to a bucket that you create in a specific AWS Region never leave that region, unless you explicitly transfer them to another region\.
-For example, objects stored in the EU \(Ireland\) region never leave it\.
+Objects belonging to a bucket that you create in a specific AWS Region never leave that Region, unless you explicitly transfer them to another Region\.
+For example, objects stored in the EU \(Ireland\) Region never leave it\.

 **Topics**
 + [Creating a Bucket](#create-bucket-intro)